ethereus/Altitude/README.md

 Applications downloaded are installed to ``/Applications`` with the default macOS apps

-System modifications / extensions can be installed anywhere *advanced users only*
+System modifications / extensions can be installed anywhere /advanced users only/

 Tweaks are injected into GUI processes,